jlapeyre/Symata.jl/README.md

 #### Results on evaluation and efficiency

-*Note* Some of the times below are currently worse, since the matching code has been rewritten to include more features, but not optimized.
-(The pattern test is no longer "compiled", but is reevaluated every time the pattern is used.)
+*Note* Some of the times given below are slower with more recent versions of SJulia.
+This is because the pattern matching code has been rewritten to include more features, but has not been optimized.
+In particular, `PatternTest` is 5 or 6 times slower because it is no longer "compiled", but is reevaluated every time the pattern is used.
+It probably won't be compiled again until the pattern matching code is nearly completed.

-*Note* As with everything in Julia, the following are not the times you get the first time you run these commands, as Julia must first compile the code.
+*Note* As with everything in Julia, the following are not the times you get the first time you run these commands, as Julia uses JIT compiling.

 Here is counting with patterns.
 The execution time is about the same as Mma 3.